 Our senior management team has, on average, over 20 years of experience in credit, including originating, underwriting, principal investing and loan structuring.
-We have made significant investments in our corporate infrastructure and have over 80 employees, including over 40 investment, origination and credit management professionals, and over 40 operations, accounting, legal, compliance and marketing professionals, each with extensive experience in their respective disciplines.
+We have made significant investments in our corporate infrastructure and have over 85 employees, including over 45 investment, origination and credit management professionals, and over 40 operations, accounting, legal, compliance and marketing professionals, each with extensive experience in their respective disciplines.

-We believe that our revenue is consistent and predictable due to our investment strategy and nature of our fees.
-The significant majority of our revenue is derived from management fees, which include base management fees earned on all of our investment products as well as Part I incentive fees earned from our permanent capital vehicles.
+The significant majority of our revenue is derived from management fees, which include base management fees earned on all of our investment products as well as Part I incentive fees earned from our permanent capital vehicles and from certain of our long-dated private funds.
 Our base management fees are generally calculated based upon fee earning assets and paid quarterly in cash.
-Our Part I incentive fees from our permanent capital vehicles are typically 15% to 20% of net investment income, subject to a hurdle rate, and are also paid quarterly in cash.
+Our Part I incentive fees are typically calculated based upon net investment income, subject to a hurdle rate, and are also paid quarterly in cash.

-We also earn performance fees from our long-dated private funds and SMAs.
-Typically, these performance fees are 15% or 20% of the total return above a hurdle rate.
-These performance fees are accrued quarterly and paid after return of all invested capital and an amount sufficient to achieve the hurdle
+We also generally earn performance fees from our long-dated private funds and SMAs.
+Typically, these performance fees are 15.0% to 20.0% of the total return above a hurdle rate.
+These performance fees are accrued quarterly and paid after return of all invested capital and an amount sufficient to achieve the hurdle rate of return.

-We also receive incentive fees related to realized capital gains in our permanent capital vehicles that we refer to as Part II incentive fees.
+We also receive incentive fees related to realized capital gains in our permanent capital vehicles and certain of our long-dated private funds that we refer to as Part II incentive fees.
 Part II incentive fees are payable annually and are calculated at the end of each applicable year by subtracting (i) the sum of cumulative realized capital losses and unrealized capital depreciation from (ii) cumulative aggregate realized capital gains.
 If the amount calculated is positive, then the Part II incentive fee for such year is equal to 20% of such amount, less the aggregate amount of Part II incentive fees paid in all prior years.
 If such amount is negative, then no Part II incentive fee will be payable for such year.
 As our investment strategy is focused on generating yield from senior secured credit, historically we have not generated Part II incentive fees.